atc0005/check-vmware/README.md

 Thresholds for `CRITICAL` and `WARNING` vCPUs allocation have usable defaults, but Max vCPUs allocation is required before this plugin can be used.

+### `check_vmware_vhw`

+Nagios plugin used to monitor virtual hardware versions.

+As of this writing, I am unaware of a way to query the current vSphere environment for the latest available hardware version.
+As a workaround for that lack of knowledge, this plugin applies an automatic baseline of "highest version discovered" across evaluated VMs.
+Any VMs with a hardware version not at that highest version are flagged as problematic.
+Please file an issue or open a discussion in this project's repo if you're aware of a way to directly query the desired value from the current vSphere environment.

+Instead of trying to determine how far behind each VM is from the newest version, this plugin assumes that any deviation is a `WARNING` level issue.
+See GH-33 for future potential changes to this behavior.

 ## Features

 - Multiple plugins ("Coming Soon") for monitoring VMware vSphere environments